 There are organic vineyards, and then there are organic vineyards under the care of Enterprise.
 The company, founded by Phil Coturri, is considered one of the best organic vineyard management firms in the business, and Lauren is the one who oversees the day-to-day.
 Specifically, Lauren manages the Romanini and Steel Plow vineyards, two vineyards from which Ernest sources grapes (all the fruit from Romanini actually goes into the Ernest program).
 High-touch and hands-on describe the Enterprise approach at these sites, with the minimum number of tractor and fruit passes.
 “Our philosophy with these vineyards—and all vineyards, really—is [aligned with] the concept of ‘less is more,’” she says.
 “We track development religiously, but we only act when we absolutely must.”

 The Bugica family knows Sonoma County vineyards.
 Tony and his brother (Dino, who is a chef) represent the fourth generation of an Italian family that has been working the land for more than 60 years.
 In that time, Tony himself has learned a valuable lesson: Sometimes the best farming techniques are to let Mother Nature do her thing.
-That’s not to say Bacchus is hands-off; on the contrary, Tony and his teams touch every vine by hand multiple times a week during growing season.
+That’s not to say Atlas is hands-off; on the contrary, Tony and his teams touch every vine by hand multiple times a week during growing season.
 “So much effort is involved on our part to get the grapes into wine for your table,” he says.
 This vigilance is a philosophy Todd and Erin embrace.
-It’s precisely why they tapped Bacchus to manage vineyards from the very beginning.
+It’s precisely why they tapped Atlas to manage vineyards from the very beginning.

 Owner, Cleary Ranch